Benefits Administration Manual - Merit Award Program

 Employee Suggestion Program

-An employee program to award state employees for their innovative ideas, which result in a direct benefit to the State's operations.
-Employees submit a form STD.
-645 to participate.
-Cash awards range from $50 up to $50,000 for an implemented suggestion not within the Suggester's normal duties.
-The employing department determines the eligibility of the Suggester.
+An ongoing program that rewards state employees for their innovative ideas which result in a direct benefit to the State's operations.
+Cash awards range from $50 up to $50,000 for implemented suggestions.
+To participate, employees submit Form STD.
+645 describing/detailing a suggestion that is outside their normal or expected duties.
+The agency/department to which the employee reports shall determine if the suggestion is eligible in regards to the scope of the employee’s duties.

 Superior/Sustained Accomplishment Nomination

-Payroll process and procedural questions should be directed to SCO's Personnel/Payroll; Services Division (PPSD) Payroll Liaison Unit (916) 323-3081 or CALNET 473-3081 or PPM
+Questions regarding the Payroll process should be directed to SCO's Personnel/Payroll; Services Division (PPSD) Payroll Liaison Unit (916) 372-7200.

 Contact